vin0010/SystemDesign/README.md

 - Suggest multiple approaches if possible.
 - Once you agree with your interviewer on the blueprint, go into details on each component.
 Design the most critical components first.
 - Convey ideas to the interviewer
-- Don’t go into too much detail on a single component in the beginning.
-Give the high-level design first then drills down.
 ### Don'ts
 - Don’t go into too much detail on a single component in the beginning.
 Give the high-level design first then drills down.
 - Communicate.
 Don't think in silence.